Black Olive

 Storage

-3-4 weeks after opening fresh · 6-8 months frozen
+2-3 weeks when properly submerged fresh · 6-8 months when properly sealed frozen

 Nutrition